 Adjustments outside the above limitations will require a new mix design.

 Placing.
-The placement conditions of Article 406.06(b) shall apply, except the surface of the existing pavement shall be cleaned using a mechanical or vacuum sweeper; and the mixture shall only be placed when the pavement and ambient air temperatures are at least 50 ºF (10 ºC) at the time of placement and the forecast is for rising temperatures.
+The placement conditions of Article 406.06(c) shall apply, except the surface of the existing pavement shall be cleaned using a mechanical or vacuum sweeper; and the mixture shall only be placed when the pavement and ambient air temperatures are at least 50 ºF (10 ºC) at the time of placement and the forecast is for rising temperatures.

 The IL-12.5 UTB mixture shall be placed at a rate of 90 lb/sq yd (50 kg/sq m).
 The IL-9.5 UTB mixture shall be placed at a rate of 75 lb/sq yd (40 kg/sq m).
 These placement rates are based on a mixture with a unit weight of 100 lb/sq yd/in.
 (2.1 kg/sq m/mm) and a specific gravity of 2.5.
 Mixtures with a different specific gravity will require an adjusted placement rate to maintain the planned thickness.